 My name: Ripon Ray.
 I am a consumer debt and welfare rights specialist.
 I have been an expert contributor on BBC Sussex, BBC Money Box, BBC London Radio and LBC.

 I trained London's Institute of Money Advisors, Trust for London grants managers, Positive Money campaigners on a number of money and welfare rights related issues.
-I specialise in universal credit and am a registered money trainer with the Money Advice Trust.
+I specialise in universal credit and am a money trainer with the Money Advice Trust.